fundamelon/terminal-game-tutorial/part2/README.md

 }
 ```
 Note that this is just code copy-pasted from our original main function.
-Speaking of which, we go back to there now and replace all of it with:
+We go back there and replace it with:
 ```c++
     int init_status = init();